Support Gary Stephens

 Our goal at CDL is always to empower and come alongside people and I feel privileged to help do that through our education programs, business initiatives, childcare and youth programs, counseling, and mentorship opportunities, as well as through relationship and accountability.
 We aim to create a healthy, whole, and sustainable lifestyle as these families walk out of years of poverty, abuse, addiction, and despair.

 My role is to oversee and give overall direction to Casa de Luz Ministries.
 Our opportunity to effect change is rapidly expanding, as several other churches and organizations from Canada and the USA believe in the vision of CDL and want to partner with us.
-Part of my job is also building these new partnerships so CDL can expand its work in Mexico.
+Part of my job is also building and equipping these new partnerships so CDL can expand its work in Mexico.
 I am also working with these organizations to help them implement a missional mindset within their communities.

 Stepping into this new role has required much prayer and the financial support of individuals who believe in the vision of CDL.